blackboard/BBDN-3LO-REST-Swift/README.md

 2. Check to see if you have Swift installed by opening a Terminal window and entering `swift --version` at the prompt and hitting ENTER.
 To install Swift, visit (https://swift.org/getting-started "Getting Started") on Swift.org

 3. Check to see if you have CocoaPods installed by opening a Terminal window and entering `pod --version` at the prompt and hitting ENTER.
-To Install CocoaPods, open a terminal window and enter sudo gem install cocoapods at the command prompt and hit ENTER.
+To Install CocoaPods, open a terminal window and enter `sudo gem install cocoapods` at the command prompt and hit ENTER.
+If you are not on CocoaPods 1.8.1, you will need to update, by opening a terminal window and entering `sudo gem install cocoapods` and pressing ENTER.

 4. Once the pre-requisites are installed, the first step is to clone this repository.